tomsclater/go-server/README.md

 # go-server
-Simple Web Server With Golang
+Simple Web Server using Golang.

-Includes routing, basic HTML pages and a form with a server POST request
+It includes routing, several basic HTML pages and a form with a server POST request